 Bate who

-co-author of the classic book on astrodynamics, who also inspired my interest in computer
+co-authored the classic book on astrodynamics, who also inspired my interest in computer

 science and AI.